phantware/payment-app/README.md

 # Payment app enable user to make payment online

-This will enable user to pay money online......
+This will enable user to pay money online..........